Skip to main content

 CodingPipe.com

-The meaning of false is not always clear when using Booleans for status fields.
+The meaning of false is not always clear when using booleans for status fields.

 public class User